DCD-Ecosystem/dcd_protocol/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                                            form <provider-type>
                                                            :<data>

-                                           <provider-type> is KEY, KEOSD, or SE
+                                           <provider-type> is KEY, dcdksd, or SE

                                            KEY:<data>      is a string form of
                                                            a valid EOSIO